 8:30 PM - 11:00 PM Dinner - Grand Hotel Dino

 9:00 AM - 10:30 AM Molecules on the Move - NMR of Reacting Systems

 Chair: Christina Thiele, University of Darmstadt, DE

 "In this session we will have a look at what happens when studying systems where molecules change during a (series of) experiment(s).
 The latest developments and applications of NMR in process control and the investigation of reaction mechanisms will be presented."

-Mark Zell, Pfizer (UK) "Recent Applications of NMR Reaction Monitoring in a Pharmaceutical Development Environment"
+Mark Zell, Pfizer (USA) "Recent Applications of NMR Reaction Monitoring in a Pharmaceutical Development Environment"

 Guy Lloyd-Jones, University of Edinburgh (UK) "In situ NMR interrogation: probing the mechanism of action of reagents in synthesis"